Jaguars trade pass-rusher Fowler to Rams for 2 draft picks

 The rise of Yannick Ngakoue made Fowler expendable in Jacksonville.
 The team opted last year to not pick up the fifth-year option on his rookie deal.
 Fowler was the third overall selection in 2015.

-Fowler has two sacks in seven games while playing limited snaps behind Ngakoue.
+Fowler has two sacks in seven games this season while playing limited snaps behind Ngakoue.
 Fowler was suspended for the regular-season opener because of an arrest in 2017.

 Fowler and Ngakoue also were involved in a post-practice fight in training camp, which resulted in Fowler and cornerback Jalen Ramsey getting suspended from the team for a week.